gbif/ipt/IPTUserManualv23.wiki.md

 ##### Data Validation

 The IPT writes data files inside the DWCA as tab delimited files void of line breaking characters (**note: line breaking characters found in the original data are replaced with an empty string**).

 After writing, the IPT also validates their content in the following ways:
 * If a column representing the core record identifier (e.g. occurrenceID is the core record identifier of the Occurrence core) is found in the core data file, the IPT will validate that for each record, the core record identifier is present, and unique.
 * The Darwin Core term <a href='http://rs.tdwg.org/dwc/terms/#basisOfRecord'>basisOfRecord</a> is a required term in the Occurrence extension.
 Therefore the IPT validates that each Occurrence data file has a basisOfRecord column.
 In addition, the IPT validates that for each Occurrence record the basisOfRecord is present, and its value matches the <a href='http://rs.gbif.org/vocabulary/dwc/basis_of_record.xml'>Darwin Core Type vocabulary</a>.

 ##### Assigning DOIs to Resources
 Best practice is to assign a new DOI to the resource every time it undergoes a scientifically significant change.
-To enable the IPT to assign DOIs to resources, the IPT administrator must first configure an organisation associated to the IPT with a DataCite or EZID account.
+To enable the IPT to assign DOIs to resources, the IPT administrator must first configure an organisation associated to the IPT with a DataCite account.
 Refer to the "Configure Organisations" section for help doing this.
 Otherwise the DOI buttons in the Published Versions sections are hidden from view.
-Once a DataCite or EZID account has been activated in the IPT, resource managers can reserve, delete, register, deactivate, and reactivate DOIs for their resources using this account.
+Once a DataCite account has been activated in the IPT, resource managers can reserve, delete, register, deactivate, and reactivate DOIs for their resources using this account.
 Each of these DOI operations is explained in detail below.
 For more help understanding how the IPT assigns DOIs to datasets, refer to the [[IPT DOI Workflows|IPT2DOIWorkflow.wiki]] page in the IPT wiki.
 * **Reserve**: - a DOI can be reserved for a resource.
 This operation varies a little depending on whether the resource has already been assigned a DOI or not.
   * **Resource not assigned a DOI**: - a DOI can be reserved for a resource after the mandatory metadata has been entered.
 To reserve a DOI, press the "Reserve" button in the Published Versions section.
 To reuse an existing DOI, enter it into the citation identifier field in the resource metadata, and then press the "Reserve" button in the Published Versions section.
 If a resource is publicly available and reserved a DOI, the next publication will result in a new major version and the DOI will be registered.
 Otherwise if a resource is private and reserved a DOI, the next publication will result in a new minor version of the resource and the DOI will NOT be registered.
 Be aware that until a DOI is registered it can still be deleted.
   * **Resource assigned a DOI**: - another DOI can be reserved for a published resource that has already been assigned a DOI.
 To reserve another DOI, press the "Reserve new" button in the Published Versions section.
 The DOI will be registered the next time the resource is published, and will resolve to the newly published version's homepage.
 The former DOI will still resolve to the previous version, but will display a warning the new one superseded it.
 Be aware that until a DOI is registered it can still be deleted.